ministryofjustice/moj-frontend/docs/patterns/get-help.md

 You'll need to get agreement of where issues will be sent, who will read it and who will respond to it.

+Each service will need to determine the best combination of help channels they offer to users.
+They will also need to determine the response time.
 ### Contact form

 Contact form fields can include: